n-amr/broad_channel_building_elevation/README.md

 - The DOB used a third party provider to create the dataset, through the use of LIDAR (Light Detection and Ranging) technology to create the dataset

 - More info on the dataset provided here: https://data.cityofnewyork.us/City-Government/Building-Elevation-and-Subgrade-BES-/bsin-59hv/about_data

+**Outcomes**
+- A  notebook to process and analyse the house elevation data in Broad Channel
+- A simple map that plots each house based on whether they will be regularly impacted by flood by 2050